MaxwellCaron/ethn/README.md

 ## Conclusion

-To summarize, the COVID-19 pandemic was the spark that lit the fire of xenophobia and biases in the United States.
+To summarize, the COVID-19 pandemic was the spark that lit the fire of xenophobia and biases against people of Asian descent in the United States.
 Over the past 3 years, we have seen a sharp increase in anti-Asian violence.
 On the other hand, there has also been a sharp increase in support of Asian Americans to stand up to said violence and hate crimes.